carlogonzales/codersdemise/articles/160829_setting_java_home_dynamically_on_linux.md

 printenv JAVA_HOME
 ```

-Your `JAVA_HOME` should conatin the directory of you JDK installation.
+Your `JAVA_HOME` should contain the directory of you JDK installation.

 ### System-wide Implementation